2300181/CS220AU-DP/index.md

 ### China
 Discrimination against a specific group is already apparent in China.
 This discrimination concerns not only people who are not sufficiently loyal to the Communist Party, but also people of other religions, such as the Uighurs, who are predominantly Muslim.

 Human rights groups estimate that China has imprisoned more than a million Uyghurs against their will in recent years in what the state calls "re-education camps", and sentenced hundreds of thousands to prison sentences (BBC Africa).
-According to the French documentary, members of this community can be sent to concentration camps simply by buying a Koran.
+According to the French documentary, members of this community can be sent to concentration camps simply for buying a Koran.
 China has been accused of committing crimes against humanity, and even genocide, according to many governments, including the Canadian Parliament, which has recognised the Uyghur genocide.
 (Génocide ouïghour : cheminement d’un projet colonial, Dilnur Reyhan).
 Aaron Peskin, Chairman of the Supervisory Board, compares it to the Nazi regime.

 This mass surveillance can amplify this discrimination by identifying Uyghurs and sending them to camps.